Ruth Charney: Work

 Following her graduation from Princeton, Charney took a postdoctoral position at University of California, Berkeley, followed by an NSF postdoctoral appointment/assistant professor position at Yale University.
 She worked for Ohio State University until 2003, when she returned to work at Brandeis University.

 Charney served as president of the Association for Women in Mathematics during 2013–2015.
 She emphasized the importance of encouraging young women in mathematics through summer programs, mentorships, and parental involvement.

 She has served as an editor of the journal Algebraic and Geometric Topology from 2000 to 2007.

 In 2019 she was elected to serve as president of the American Mathematical Society during 2021–2023.
+She currently serves as the AMS Immediate Past President.

+Additionally, she was a member at large for the American Mathematical Society from 1992 to 1994.